btcnhung1299/hcmus-kernel-modules-hook/README.md

-# Linux Kernal Modules and Hook
+# Linux Kernel Modules and Hook

 This repository contains a coursework of Operation System.

-### 1. Linux Kernal Modules
+### 1. Linux Kernel Modules
-- Write a kernal module to generate a random number.
+- Write a kernel module to generate a random number.
-- Create a character device driver to pass (specifically, read and write) generated number between Linux user-space program and a loadable kernal module (LKM), which is running in Linux kernal space.
+- Create a character device driver to pass (specifically, read and write) generated number between Linux user space program and a loadable kernal module (LKM), which is running in Linux kernal space.

 Change directory to `randomGenerator` and compile:
 ```terminal